ReticentEclectic/checkbox-style-menu/README.md

 ### Mobile Issues

 - Make sure you're not scrolling while trying to long-press
-- Make sure you're not missing the checkbox (they can be small on mobile depending on settings)
+- Make sure you're not missing the checkbox (they can be small on mobile)

 ## Contributing